 At this point, it is worth mentioning a few choices for the reduced coordinate, x, given in Eqs.
 (2) and (4), respectively.
-One of the most common choices for x is the set of mass-weighted coordinates along the minimum energy path (also known as the intrinsic reaction coordinate), which is defined as the steepest descent path from a transition state toward reactants or products [19, 20].
-However, obtaining this quantity can be computationally expensive since it typically requires a full computation of the molecular Hessian at each point along the reaction path.
-As such, prior work by us [18, 21, 22, 23, 24, 25] and other researchers [26, 27] have shown that a suitable path can be parameterized with a single internal coordinate such as a bond length [18], valence bend angle [23, 24, 25], or dihedral angle [21, 22] that can accurately describe reactions involving bond dissociation, isomerization, or internal rotation, respectively.
-Once a suitable reduced coordinate, x, is chosen, both V(x) and $\mu(x)$ can be readily computed in most quantum chemistry packages such as Gaussian [28], Q-Chem [29], GAMESS [30], or NWChem [31] by carrying out a relaxed potential energy scan.
+One of the most common choices for x is the set of mass-weighted coordinates along the minimum energy path (also known as the intrinsic reaction coordinate), which is defined as the steepest descent path from a transition state toward reactants or products [22, 23].
+However, obtaining this quantity in even one dimension can be computationally expensive since it typically requires a full computation of the molecular Hessian at each point along the reaction path.
+It is also worth mentioning that while algorithms for computing the intrinsic reaction coordinate in one dimension are available in many quantum chemistry packages [22, 23], no such algorithm is available for calculating minimum energy paths in two or higher dimensions.
+This practical difficulty arises since the couplings between the molecular motions cannot be removed to satisfy the Eckart conditions in two or higher dimensions [24] (the Eckart condition is automatically satisfied along the one-dimensional intrinsic reaction coordinate [25, 26]).
+Second, there have been several contemporary experimental studies [27, 28] and a recent review [29] showing that quantum control calculations on one-dimensional slices of the multi-dimensional potential energy surface still capture most of the dynamical effects of these systems.
+For these reasons, we only focus on quantum control calculations along one-dimensional potentials since (1) two- or higher-dimensional intrinsic reaction paths (or their associated dipole moment surfaces, which are required for quantum control) are not readily computable and (2) much of the relevant dynamics can still be gleaned from the one-dimensional slices of the potential energy surface.
+To this end, prior work by us [21, 30, 31, 32, 33, 34] and other researchers [26, 35] have shown that an approximate path (which differs from the intrinsic/minimum path) can be parameterized with a single internal coordinate such as a bond length [21], valence bend angle [32, 33, 34], or dihedral angle [30, 31] that can accurately describe reactions involving bond dissociation, isomerization, or internal rotation, respectively.
+Once a suitable reduced coordinate, x, is chosen, both V(x) and $\mu(x)$ can be readily computed in most quantum chemistry packages such as Gaussian [36], Q-Chem [37], GAMESS [38], or NWChem [39] by carrying out a relaxed potential energy scan.